The Ultimate Guide to Observing the Winter Sky (Northern Hemisphere)

 March 2, 2021

 Ah, wintertime in the Northern Hemisphere – that festive time of year when nights are long and barren landscapes are blanketed in snow.
 The sky never ceases to amaze on these cold, crystal-clear winter nights.
-Fainter stars appear in great profusion while an abundance of first magnitude or brighter stars in the most popular and most recognizable constellations dot the night sky.
+Fainter stars appear in great profusion, while an abundance of first magnitude or brighter stars in the most popular and recognizable constellations dot the night sky.

 Popular Wintertime Constellations and Asterisms